Dell Laptop

 2. @Kamil

 I haven’t soldered the mSata connector yet, but I have it at home waiting to be soldered.
-I ordered from China for around 2$
+I ordered from China for around $2.

 First, my mSATA connector doesn’t fit the board connections because the pins on my connector are on both sides.
 It has to be another mSATA connector with pins only on one side.

-I’ve made a picture from the board:
+I’ve made a picture of the board:

 http://abload.de/image.php?img=7537msata5wke6.jpg

 4. Hello friends.
 Did anyone really try to change the processor of the 7537 to a better one?
-I chatted with Dell today, and they told me that it is not possible to change the processor on 7537 to another one.
+I chatted with Dell today, and they told me that it is not possible to change the processor on the 7537 to another one.

 Leave a Reply